ryan-lab-duke/gds-applications-site/book/final-project/initialize.md

 As a reminder, a distribution is a collection of files that together allows us to build, package, and distribute a module.
 Since many software programs are written in Python, all computers have an internal **Python distribution** by default but it is usually an older version of Python (e.g. Python 2.7).

-Given that we require specific packages for geospatial data science, it is good practice to install a more modern Python distribution (e.g. Python 3.10.8) using [`Miniconda`](https://docs.conda.io/en/latest/miniconda.html).
+Given that we require specific packages for geospatial data science, it is good practice to install a more modern Python distribution using [`Miniconda`](https://docs.conda.io/en/latest/miniconda.html).

 Most students downloaded Python in Week 1 so can **skip this setep**.
 But, as a reminder, the latest version of Miniconda can be installed from the [dowload page](https://docs.conda.io/en/latest/miniconda.html).